New transformative Open Access agreement between The Company of Biologists and University of California

 About the University of California Libraries and the California Digital Library

 Individually and collectively, the University of California libraries provide access to the world’s knowledge for the UC campuses and the communities they serve, directly supporting UC’s missions of teaching, research, and public service.
 The California Digital Library, situated within the UC Office of the President, provides transformative digital library services that amplify the impact of the libraries, scholarship, and resources of the University of California.

 About Open Access at the University of California

 Open Access publishing supports the mission of the University of California by transmitting knowledge more broadly and facilitating new discoveries that build on the university’s research and scholarly work.
 In 2013 the systemwide faculty Academic Senate endorsed an Open Access Policy that affirmed its commitment to “disseminating its research and scholarship as widely as possible.”
 Learn more about Open Access at UC.

 About The Company of Biologists

 The Company of Biologists is a not-for-profit publishing organisation dedicated to supporting and inspiring the biological community.
-We partner with libraries and library consortia to enable biologists worldwide to access our leading peer-reviewed subscription journals: Development, Journal of Cell Science and Journal of Experimental Biology.
+We partner with libraries and library consortia to enable biologists worldwide to access our leading peer-reviewed hybrid journals: Development, Journal of Cell Science and Journal of Experimental Biology.
 We also publish two fully OA journals – Disease Models & Mechanisms and Biology Open.

 We have been committed to Open Access (OA) for over 16 years.
 Our cost-neutral Read & Publish OA initiative is the latest step in our OA journey and over 250 institutions and six library consortia in over 20 countries are now participating.